randomthought/xmonad-config/README.md

 This project contains a completely working and very usable xmonad configuration "out of the box".
-If you are just starting out with xmonad, this will give you a configuration that I personally use for around 12 hours every day.
-Thought has been put into the colors, key bindings, layouts, and supplementary scripts to make life easier.
+If you are just starting out with xmonad, this will give you a configuration that I personally use every day.
+Thought it has been put into the colors, key bindings, layouts, and supplementary scripts to make life easier.

 This project is also recommended for advanced xmonad users, who may just not want to reinvent the wheel.
 All source provided with this project is well